Statistical regions of Serbia: Introduction

-Statistical regional classification
+Classification

-In a bylaw from 2010, the Government of Serbia specified a nomenclature of statistic territorial units in the country.
+In a 2010 bylaw, the Government specified a nomenclature of statistic territorial units in the country.
 The act was an attempt to synchronize the existing statistical division of the country with the Nomenclature of Territorial Units for Statistics of the European Union.
-According to the act, an additional top level of grouping was introduced, with the territory of Serbia divided into two NUTS 1 regions:
+According to the act, an additional top level of grouping was introduced, with the territory divided into two NUTS 1 regions: